-The Governing Board is committed to maintaining a safe school environment that is free from harassment and discrimination.
-The Board prohibits, at school or at school-sponsored or schoolrelated activities, sexual harassment targeted at any student by anyone.
-The Board also prohibits retaliatory behavior or action against any person who reports, files a complaint or testifies about, or otherwise supports a complainant in alleging sexual harassment.
+The Board of Trustees is committed to maintaining an educational environment that is free from harassment and discrimination.
+The Board prohibits sexual harassment of students by other students, employees, or other persons, at school or at school-sponsored or school-related activities.
+The Board also prohibits retaliatory behavior or action against persons who complain, testify, assist, or otherwise participate in district complaint processes.